AI Commercial Video Production 2026

 The Personalization Frontier

-Mass marketing is giving way to segmented, personalized communication.
-Brands want to speak differently to different audiences — not just with different targeting, but with different creative.
-A product commercial for Gen Z should look, sound, and feel different from the same product commercial targeting executives.
+Mass marketing is giving way to segmented, personalized communication, and the adoption data shows how uneven that shift still is.
+HubSpot's 2026 State of Marketing, drawn from more than 1,500 global marketers, reports 86.4 percent of teams using AI somewhere in marketing while only 12.6 percent run behavior-based personalization.
+Most brands are talking to segments they have not actually built.
+Brands want to speak differently to different audiences - not just with different targeting, but with different creative.
+A product commercial for Gen Z should look, sound, and feel different from the same product commercial targeting executives, which is the logic behind personalized video marketing applied to broadcast-grade creative.

 Traditional production makes this economically impractical.
 Producing five unique commercials costs five times as much as producing one.
 AI production makes personalization at scale viable - the creative concept and core assets are developed once, then adapted and varied to resonate with specific audience segments.